-A key function of advertising is to build mental availability, which nudges a consumer toward the purchase of a product or service.
-It also serves to provide public notice that a product or service exists and is available for purchase.
-Consumers in the Fort Myers and Naples metro area (Collier and Lee counties) are expected to spend at least $22.5 billion at retail this year.1 To claim a greater share of this giant pool of cash requires local business owners of every size to advertise their goods and services.
+Consumers in Southwest Florida are expected to spend at least $22.7 billion at retail this year.
+Southwest Florida comprises Collier and Lee counties.
+This includes both the Fort Myers and Naples area.
+To claim a greater share of this giant pool of cash requires local business owners of every size to advertise their goods and services.
 As Professor Jef Richards at Michigan State University points out, “Advertising is totally unnecessary…unless you want to make money.”
-The bottom line: It is difficult for anyone in Southwest Florida to purchase a product or service from a local business owner if they aren’t aware of it.
-There are many ways for Southwest Florida small business owners to advertise.
+The bottom line: It is difficult for anyone in the Fort Myers – Naples area to purchase a product or service from a local business if they aren’t aware it exists.
+There are many ways for local small business owners to advertise.
 These options include local newspapers, local magazines, local television, and online.
-However, to achieve the “3-Rs” of advertising success, Reach, Recall, and Return, no other medium delivers results as effectively and efficiently as advertising on Fort Myers and Naples radio.
+However, to achieve the “3-Rs” of advertising success, Reach, Recall, and Return, no other medium delivers results as effectively and efficiently as advertising on Fort Myers radio stations.

 The first “R” is Reach.
-According to a study by Nielsen2, after the actual content of the commercial message itself, reach is the most potent advertising element that can drive sales.
+According to a study by Nielsen, after the actual content of the commercial message itself, reach is the most potent advertising element that can drive sales.
 Reach is more important than brand, recency, or even context.
-Southwest Florida radio provides local business owners with the biggest reach among consumers.
+Fort Myers radio provides local business owners with the biggest reach among consumers.

 Percent Sales Contribution by Advertising Element

-Last week, 807,219 adult consumers tuned to their favorite Southwest Florida radio stations.
-This is significantly more than the 742,100 consumers reached by area TV stations; the 246,583 reached by local newspapers; or the 296,232 reached by streaming audio services.3 Southwest Florida radio reaches everyone.
-Unlike other local media, which tends to skew towards older audiences, Fort Myers and Naples radio reaches consumers of all ages.
+Unlike other local media, which tends to skew towards older audiences, Fort Myers radio reaches consumers of all ages.
 This includes members of Generation X, Y, and Z; Millennials, and Boomers.
-Everybody.4
+Everybody.

 % of Southwest Florida Consumers Reached By Fort Myers-Naples Radio